jazho76/house_of_apple_2/README.md

    0x7f7c3a535057 <__GI__IO_wdoallocbuf+55>:    call   QWORD PTR [rax+0x68]
 ```

-This is where the magic is happening, on \_IO_wdoallocbuf+44 we are dereferencing the vtable field of the struct, and in \_IO_wdoallocbuf+55 we're performing an indirect call to vtable+0x68, no validation this time.
+This is where the magic is happening, on \_IO_wdoallocbuf+44 we are dereferencing the wide_data vtable, and in \_IO_wdoallocbuf+55 we're performing an indirect call to vtable+0x68, no range validation this time.

 We were dealing with the vtable of \_IO_FILE_plus a moment ago, and now we jumped to this other struct that contains an insecure indeirect call.
 Time to connect the dots.
 The important note is that \_IO_wfile_overflow is part of other jumps table referenced as `_IO_wfile_jumps`, and this table is within the valid range of the initial vtable validation.